hotmeshio/pluck-typescript/README.md

 # Pluck
 ![alpha release](https://img.shields.io/badge/release-alpha-yellow)

-Call any function from anywhere, reliably and durably. *Pluck operationalizes your functions with Redis-backed governance.*
+Call any function from anywhere, reliably and durably. *Pluck unifies your most important functions into an Operational Data Layer.*

 ## Install